 This type of dish is very common throughout India.
-Our recipe for a dry potato and pea curry, sukha aloo matar, is from New Delhi in the north of India.
+Our recipe for a dry potato and peas curry, sukha aloo matar, is from New Delhi in the north of India.
 It is a simple dish where par-boiled potatoes are fried in tempered oil, then the peas are added.

 This is a dish that is best kept simple if other dishes are being served.
-If, however, you are serving this on it’s own, just with roti or rice, then you might increase the spices.
-I find that extra Kashmiri chilli powder, or a garnish of a finely sliced red chilli works well.
+If, however, you are serving this on its own, just with roti or rice, then you might increase the spices.
+I find that extra Kashmiri chilli powder or a garnish of a finely sliced red chilli works well.

 - 2 tsp sesame seeds

-- 1 tbsp coriander leaves finely chopped
+- 1 tbsp coriander leaves - finely chopped

-Whilst the potaoes are frying, put the peas in a small bowl of boiling water.
+- Whilst the potaoes are frying, put the peas in a small bowl of boiling water.
 When the potatoes are cooked, drain the peas, add to the potato and gently combine.
 Fry for another minute.

-Stir in the sesame seeds and chopped coriander.
+- Stir in the sesame seeds and chopped coriander.
 Toss to coat potatoes and peas completely.
 Serve

 - Amchur, or dried mango powder, is readily available from Indian grocers.